 Learn more about the Special and External Advisors who share their expertise and skills for the benefit of the ILDS and IFD

 Our ILDS Advisor Spotlight series introduces you to the Special and External Advisors who support the ILDS and IFD by providing technical input or advice into a specific area of ILDS/IFD’s work or lead a particular project or activity.
-Dr Valeska Padovese became an ILDS External Advisor in 2020, she supports the work of the IFD Migrant Health Working Group.
+Dr Esther Freeman became an ILDS External Advisor in 2021, she is the Chair of GLODERM and supports the work of the ILDS WHO Committee.